QuentinFISCH/wikipedia-react-rag/README.md

     * Open source ?
 GPT-4 through OpenAI’s API ? …
     * What is the best prompting method ?
 What can we do to know which action to take ?
     * …
-- [x] Implement a PDF loader to get a document and extract informations (Théo)
+- [x] Implement a PDF loader to get a document and extract information (Théo)
     * Load file
     * Cut text in chunks
     * Compute embeddings